House of Commons Members' Fund Bill

 Funding

-The fund is primarily financed by a levy on the salaries of current MPs, set annually by a House of Commons resolution.
-This levy cannot exceed 0.2% of an MP's salary.
-The Treasury may also contribute up to £215,000 annually, and the trustees may return surplus funds to the Treasury.
+The fund is primarily financed through a levy on the salaries of current MPs.
+This levy is set annually by the House of Commons, with a maximum limit of 0.2% of an MP's salary.
+The trustees can adjust this levy under certain circumstances.
+Additionally, the Treasury can contribute up to £215,000 annually, but this is subject to the fund's financial state and the trustees’ assessment of need.
+Any surplus can be returned to the Treasury.

 Government Spending